Soft-Biophysics-Group/frusa_lattice_mc/README.md

 * `fields_chain` - concentration fields on a 1D lattice
 * `fields_square` - concentration fields on a 2d square lattice
 * `fields_hexagonal` - concentration fields on a 2d hexagonal lattice
-* `lattice_particles` - discrete particles on a lattice of your choice
+* particles` - discrete particles on a lattice of your choice

 ## Using the `lattice_particles` model

-The `lattice_particles` model consists of 2 portions: the C++ part which does the computational heavy lifting, and the Python part which can be used to generate the contact maps in various geometries and visualise the simulation results.
+The `particles` model consists of 2 portions: the C++ part which does the computational heavy lifting, and the Python part which can be used to generate the contact maps in various geometries and visualise the simulation results.